Statue Of Liberty Tickets And Tours

 Schedules

-There is a ferry to the Statue of Liberty every 25 minutes.
-When you arrive at the Battery Park pier, if you have already purchased your ticket, you simply go through security and enter the ferry directly.
-The ferry will take you directly to Liberty Island in about 15 minutes, and little by little you will see the Statue of Liberty closer and closer.
+A ferry departs every 25 minutes.
+When you arrive at the Battery Park Pier, if you have already booked your Statue of Liberty ticket, you simply go through security and directly onto the ferry.
+The ferry will take you directly to Liberty Island in about 15 minutes and you will gradually see the Statue of Liberty getting closer and closer.

-Book a Statue of Liberty tour
+Book a ticket or tour for the Statue of Liberty

 When to visit the Statue of Liberty?

-As you might expect, the Statue of Liberty is one of New York's most popular attractions, so it's hard not to run into a good number of tourists.
-That said, try to go as early in the morning as possible.
-If you manage to get to Liberty Island before 10:00 am, you'll save yourself a lot of crowds.
+As you might expect, it's one of New York's most popular attractions, so keep this in mind when booking your Statue of Liberty ticket.
+It's hard to miss a good number of tourists along the way.
+That said, try to get there as early in the morning as possible.
+If you manage to get to Liberty Island before 10:00 am, you will save yourself a lot of crowds.

 Of course, most visitors go to the Statue of Liberty on weekends, so if you can, try to go Monday through Friday.
-If you can still only go on weekends, Sundays are the best day in terms of tourist concentration.
+If you still can only go on weekends, Sundays are the best day in terms of tourist concentration.

-Book a Statue of Liberty Tour
+Book a ticket or tour to the Statue of Liberty

 How can I climb the Statue's Crown?